PranishDutt/C-Sharp-Certification/README.md

   * Sempahore
   * SemaphoreSlim
   * SpinLock
+    * This is a struct for the sake of optimization via avoiding garbage collection.
+Do not copy instances of SpinLock by passing them to other methods without ref or declaring them as readonly fields (the C# compiler creates a copy of readonly fields when a non-static method is called to ensure that the readonly field remains [PURE] as the non-static method may change the value of the struct).
   * SpinWait
+    * This is a struct for the sake of optimization via avoiding garbage collection.
+Do not copy instances of SpinWait by passing them to other methods without ref or declaring them as readonly fields (the C# compiler creates a copy of readonly fields when a non-static method is called to ensure that the readonly field remains [PURE] as the non-static method may change the value of the struct).
   * WaitHandle
   * PLINQ WithDegreeOfParallelism(n) Extension Method
     * Spawns and runs n tasks in parallel (useful when performing IO or waiting for multiple web responses).